npm/rfcs/accepted/0003-interactive-audit-resolver.md

 Not aware of other prior art.
 Didn't find much in the npm packages ecosystem when researching it at the time of release of npm audit.

 ## Unresolved Questions and Bikeshedding

+- adding means to fill in the content of `audit-resolve.json` file to npm itself should be a matter of another RFC